 This is in line with the New Government Test and Trace initiative to control the virus and ease Lockdown in the UK.
-In order for us to take appropriate actions to effectively isolate and test individuals in a timely response to the possibility of transmission of infection to our residents and staff.
+In order for us to take appropriate action, we need to know when to effectively isolate and test individuals if faced with the possibility of infection transmission to either residents and/or staff.

 - To enable us to put the necessary infection prevention and control measures in place to reduce the spread of the virus.

 - Any resident who has been visited by someone who has contracted the virus, will be isolated for 14 days.